Astarion: Baldur's Gate 3

 Once Cazador is defeated, he returns to his coffin in an attempt to heal.
 The player is then tasked with influencing how Astarion's story ends.
 If they support Astarion's initial lust for power, he completes the Black Mass ritual himself, sacrificing Cazador, his vampire siblings, and the seven thousand prisoners, becoming a vampire ascendant.
 Astarion's personality will significantly change if he ascends, becoming arrogant, controlling, and threatening even to players he is in a relationship with, though he will revel in his newfound power and the chance to finally have the upper hand following years of abuse at Cazador's hands.
 Astarion will request that a player he is in a relationship with became his spawn and he will break up with them if they refuse.
 If he is successfully persuaded not to complete the ritual, Astarion brutally kills Cazador before falling to his knees sobbing, finally free of the control of his master, but resigned to live out the rest of his days as a spawn.
 The player then may choose to advise Astarion over whether to release the prisoners, kill them, or leave them in the cells.
 Astarion notes that they have never learned to control their hunger, so releasing them could unleash a horde of bloodthirsty spawn into the city and advocates for killing or leaving them.
 If released, Astarion will task his six siblings with leading the others and helping them control their urges, noting that they all deserve a chance to live with their newfound freedom.
 Following the completion of his quest, an Astarion who did not ascend will take romanced players to visit his grave, and will confess that he loves them.

 Following the final battle at the conclusion of the game, Astarion will become vulnerable to sunlight again when the parasites are destroyed if he did not become a vampire ascendant and will run off to seek shelter.
 If the player is in a relationship with Astarion, they can pledge to help him find a permanent cure.
-His behaviour during the epilogue is dependent on the choice made during his companion quest: if the ritual was completed, Astarion will be proud to have the player side by side with him.
+His behaviour during the epilogue is dependent on the choice made during his companion quest: if the ritual was completed, although Astarion will continue to retain his arrogant persona, he will be proud to have the player side by side with him.
 If Astarion remained a spawn, he continues to act sarcastically and flamboyantly, bragging about his time as an adventurer and exhibiting a renewed sense of self that is accepting of his own identity and nature.